 Routine suctioning an infant at birth with a bulb syringe is pretty standard across the board, at least in hospitals.
 However, this practice has not been found to beneficial for all babies.

-In fact, babies that are left alone, or simply wiped with a receiving blanket, have lower heart rates and higher oxygen levels.
+In fact, babies that are left alone, or simply wiped with a receiving blanket, have lower/normal heart rates and higher oxygen levels.
 This tells me that babies transition better to breathing room air when left alone and that bulb syringe suctioning should be reserved for infants that actually need it.

 (I’ve often wondered how suctioning affects a baby’s desire to breastfeed.
 The more vigorous and lengthy suctioning, I would imagine, would be even more disrupting to the breastfeeding process.
 This proved to be true for a doula client of mine.
 Her baby endured deep suctioning and then had severe breastfeeding complications.)